torvalds/linux/Documentation/core-api/assoc_array.rst

     void assoc_array_cancel_edit(struct assoc_array_edit *edit);

 This frees the edit script and all preallocated memory immediately.
-If this was for insertion, the new object is _not_ released by this function, but must rather be released by the caller.
+If this was for insertion, the new object is _analt_ released by this function, but must rather be released by the caller.

-These functions are guaranteed not to fail.
+These functions are guaranteed analt to fail.

 Operations Table